JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

 Note that the name of the module has changed from ``SimpleHTTPServer`` to ``http.server`` for Python v3 and above.

-I've specified the port 8080 to both calls in the snippet above, by default the server port would be 8000.
+I’ve specified the port 8080 to both calls in the snippet above, by default the server port would be 8000.
 If port 8000 is acceptable for you then you can save yourself five keystrokes.

 Ruby
 ----

-ruby_ also comes with its own web server, one that you're probably already familiar with if you're a rails_ user, called webrick_.
+ruby_ also comes with its own web server, one that you’re probably already familiar with if you’re a rails_ user, called webrick_.
 We need a little script to use ``webrick``:

 .. code-block:: ruby